 In this article I share my very personal experience with birth preparation through acupressure and with the ShaktiMat.
 This is my story, it doesn't have to be yours.
 But you may feel invited to take something from it if you like.

-"Above all these things, don't forget that no one knows your body and the life growing inside it better than you do."
+"Above all these things, don't forget that nobody knows your body and the life growing inside it better than you."

 - Antje Wickboldt